DHTMLX/docs-diagram/docs/api/editor/afteritemcatch_event.md

 ### Description

-@short: fires after an item is caught
+@short: Fires after an item is caught

 ### Usage